arapat/sparrow-doc/pseudocode/overview.md

 #### Low Level Procedures for Maintaining a Single Stratum

-There are two threads running for the strata, one for writing examples in the `IncomingMemBuffer` back to disk, the other for loading examples from disk to the `OutgoingMemBuffer`.
+There are two threads running for the strata, one for writing examples in the `InQueue` back to disk, the other for loading examples from disk to the `OutQueue`.
 Both queues have fixed size, so once they are full, the corresponding threads would pause and wait for their availabilities.

 ```
 Procedure StratumEnqueue():
   <Run this procedure in an independent thread for every Stratum>
   Buffer = Array[]
   WHILE True DO
-    Example = IncomingMemBuffer.BlockingRead()
+    Example = InQueue.BlockingRead()
     Buffer.Append(Example)
     IF LENGTH(Buffer) >= NumExamplesPerSlot DO
       <Write the examples in Buffer to a FREE block on Disk>